dstolts/Azure_Classroom/2016-12-05-Classroom.md

  -	Select the subscription you want them to be added to

 ![addAdmin](/images/activeDirectory/addAdmin.png)
-- Log out of the Azure portal and relogin with your new Active Directory email
+- Log out of the Azure portal and re-login with your new Active Directory email
 - Change your password
 - Go to settings
 - Write down your subscription id